How to Fix “401 Unauthorized Access” Error? [7 Methods]

 1. Ensure the URL is correct

-One of the most common mistakes that many users make is typing an incorrect URL in the browser’s address bar.
-Therefore, it’s important to take a moment and carefully enter the correct URL, ensuring that there are no misspelled or outdated entries.
+One of the most common mistakes that any users generally make is typing an incorrect URL in the browser’s address bar.
+Therefore, you need to recheck the entered URL carefully and make sure there is no misspelled or any missing character is present.

-To investigate it further, you can try going to the website’s homepage and looking for a link to the page that is causing the “Unauthorized 401” error.
-If the page opens correctly through that link, make sure to compare the URL of the page with the one that initially gave you the error.
+To investigate further, you can try visiting the website’s homepage and searching for the link to the page that is causing the “Unauthorized 401” error.
+If the page opens without any issue, you need to compare the match the URL of the page to the one that initially gave you the error.

 2. Ensure correct Authentication credentials

-Here’s what you can do to tackle this issue.
-Take your time to double-check if you are logged in with the correct login credentials such as the user ID and password or not.
+Here is what you can do to avoid such issues.
+First, take your time and double-check the login credentials such as user ID and password before proceeding further.

-If you’re confident that you’ve entered the details correctly, you might want to consider changing your password.
-This could help ensure that you have the right credentials to access the resource without any hiccups.
+If you are confident that you’ve entered the correct credentials, then it is better to change your password.
+This will help you to reset your password and have the right credentials to access the resources.

-However, in case you are unable to access your password-protected website, Check out our complete guide on “How To Easily Reset WordPress & Start Over?“.
+However, in case you are unable to access your password-protected website, Check out our complete guide on “How To Reset WordPress & Start Over Easily?“.

 3. Clear your browser cache and cookies

-Without a doubt, browser cache and cookies are intended to enhance your online experience by speeding up website loading.
-However, there are occasions when they can also be the culprit behind triggering errors.
+Without a doubt, browser cache and cookies are meant to enhance the user experience by speeding up website loading.
+However, sometimes they can even become the culprit for triggering errors.

-Specifically, corrupted or outdated cache files and cookies can result in unexpected interruptions or browsing issues.
-To resolve this, the best course of action is to completely clear your browser’s cache and cookies.
+It is because over time these browsers’ cache and cookies get outdated or corrupted resulting in unexpected interruptions and browsing issues.
+To fix this issue, the best practice is to clear your browser’s cache and cookies completely.

 If you are using Chrome browser, follow the steps given below: